pktdvTA1/pw-ci-poc/readme.md

 The Login with POMs + Setup and StorageState.

-The basic Login has has cookie and origins set as empty to avoid auth,
+The Setup (as a dependencies) are in `./tests/setup/login.setup.ts`.
+Assumed that we're using only 1 signle account, This setup will run as global setup for Saucelab project using valid account, After it's successfully login it will then create the session storage file in `tests/.auth/loginSetup.json` this will be used as sharing state for each and every suites under the same project to avoid login.

-The inventory despite only single test(fornow) is to demonstrate.
+- The basicLogin has has cookie and origins set as empty to avoid auth,

-An directly access page via URL.
+- The inventory spec file has bypassed the login via setup

 ```
 $ npm run pw:sd